dfelinto/blender-manual/manual/modeling/modifiers/generate/weld.rst

 Only Loose Edges :guilabel:`Connected Mode`
    Only collapse short edges which are not adjacent to any face.
-   This is useful for example to stich the seams used in cloth simulations.
+   This is useful for example to stitch the seams used in cloth simulations.

 Vertex Group
    When the *Vertex Group* option is selected, only vertices with weight above zero will be affected by the modifier.